Freddie Freeman Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

-- The 7.7 strikeouts per nine innings compiled by the Diamondbacks pitching staff last season ranked 24th in the big leagues.
+- The Diamondbacks pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Diamondbacks had the 23rd-ranked team ERA across all league pitching staffs (4.26).
+- The Diamondbacks' 5.29 team ERA ranks 21st across all MLB pitching staffs.

-- Diamondbacks pitchers combined to give up 191 total home runs at a clip of 1.2 per game (fifth-most in the league).
+- The Diamondbacks give up the fourth-most home runs in baseball (13 total, 2.2 per game).

-- Davies starts for the first time this season for the Diamondbacks.
+- Kelly (0-0) takes the mound for the Diamondbacks to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.